 Wildfire is comprised of three vital pillars: development of the entrepreneurial toolkit, learning to sell yourself and your idea via pitch practice, and gaining an entrepreneurial mindset.
 Through thoughtful content workshops, team building activities, and one-on-one guidance, students learn the ABC’s of entrepreneurship, master the art of storytelling, and develop important soft skills like resiliency and the ability to have difficult conversations.
 Student teams are also offered a stipend to sustain their ventures through the summer.

 After Wildfire wraps, student teams pitch their ventures at Demo Day, where a prize pool of $10,000 is up for grabs.
-This year, Demo Day was on August 30, 2018 at The Garage.
+This year, Demo Day will be held on August 28, 2019 at The Garage.
+RSVP here!